Vishal3041/Flow_Log_Parser/README.md

 git clone https://github.com/Vishal3041/Flow_Log_Parser.git
 cd FlowLogParser
 ```
-- Install dependencies (if any).
-Currently, the script uses only Python's built-in libraries, so no additional packages are required.
+- Currently, the script uses only Python's built-in libraries, so no additional packages are required.
 - Run the parser or tests as described in the Usage section.